qthequartermasterman/fallout-houston-campaign/docs/denizens_of_the_wasteland/factions/major/lonestarrepublic.md

 ### The Lone Star Republic Election of 2285: General Samuel Davis vs. Alexander Sullivan

-In 2285, the Lone Star Republic prepared for a significant election, as the incumbent Expansionist Party reached the end of its term with the sitting President, who had served the maximum allowable term and chose not to seek re-election.
+In 2285, the Lone Star Republic prepared for a significant election, as the incumbent Expansionist Party reached the end of its term with the sitting President, who had served the maximum allowable term and did not seek re-election.
 This set the stage for a competitive race, with the Expansionist Party looking to maintain its hold on power against the emerging Unity Party.

 #### Candidates